Member Collaboration

 MS-ISAC Working Groups

-The MS-ISAC Working Groups are comprised of dedicated members who volunteer their time and talent to advance effective cybersecurity among U.S. State, Local, Tribal, and Territorial government organizations.
-Volunteers assist with specific high-impact program areas and deliverables in support of the MS-ISAC’s goals and objectives.
-Getting involved in the Working Groups afford you the unique opportunity to directly interact and collaborate with organizations like yours.
+The MS-ISAC Working Groups are comprised of dedicated members who volunteer their time and talent to advance effective cybersecurity among SLTT organizations.
+These member‑driven groups focus on developing practical, actionable guidance informed by real‑world government experience.
+Getting involved in the Working Groups affords you the unique opportunity to directly interact and collaborate with organizations like yours.
 Not only can you share your unique insights, but you can open new possibilities for your organization’s cyber defense posture as you learn more about what other organizations are doing.

 Working Groups convene on a regular basis and may change based on the group’s needs and areas of interest.
-Working Groups are open to all MS-ISAC Members.
 Participation in Working Groups is 100% voluntary, as is the extent of a member’s participation.

 Business Resiliency